CCPA Compliance Options for Publishers

 Mock-up of Privacy Rights Link and Page

-Custom Option: This is a Rakuten Marketing-provided option and has some flexibility to be adjusted to a publisher’s preferences.
+Custom Option: This is a Rakuten Advertising-provided option and has some flexibility to be adjusted to a publisher’s preferences.
 You can use or adapt the text and table format below on your website:

 "The below companies may collect personal information when you interact with our digital property, including IP addresses, digital identifiers, information about your web browsing and app usage and how you interact with our properties and ads for a variety of purposes, such as: personalization of offers or advertisements; analytics about how you engage with websites or ads; and other commercial purposes.
 For more information about the collection, use, and sale of your personal information and your rights, please use the below links."